-Restrictive measures in respect to certain foreign entities and individuals based on EU foreign policy may have a limiting effect for M&A transactions.
+Restrictive measures in respect of certain foreign entities and individuals based on EU foreign policy may have a limiting effect for M&A transactions.
 Sanctions put in place on this basis may affect individuals, organisations, entities and states, and may include, inter alia, freezing of assets and prohibition of concluding certain transactions.
 They are reviewed at regular intervals, and an up-to-date, consolidated list of sanctions is available and should be consulted, if relevant for a particular transaction.

-Notably, as of 2014, sanctions are in place for certain blacklisted individuals from the Russian Federation; consequently, such individuals are prohibited from, inter alia, acquiring shares or assets of Slovenian entities and concluding certain other transactions that pertain to the parties or assets located in Slovenia.
-Since the sanctions are aimed at beneficial owners, special purpose vehicles cannot be used to conceal the ultimate ownership of the acquirer/ contracting party.
-The sanctions are based on EU legislation; in particular, Council Decision 2014/145/CFSP, Council Regulation (EU) No 269/2014, Council Decision 2014/119/CFSP and Council Regulation (EU) No 208/2014.
+Notably, limitations are in place on the basis of EU sanctions that blacklist certain individuals; consequently, such individuals are prohibited from, inter alia, acquiring shares or assets of Slovenian entities and concluding certain other transactions that pertain to the parties or assets located in Slovenia.
+Since the sanctions are aimed at beneficial owners, special purpose vehicles cannot be used to conceal the ultimate ownership of the acquirer/contracting party.

 Slovenia has further detailed the sanctions with governmental decrees, which are based on the Slovenian Act Relating to Restrictive Measures Introduced or Implemented in Compliance with Legal Instruments and Decisions Adopted within International Organisations.